agorf/femto/README.md

 * Breaking a line (`Enter`)
 * Undoing!

-Additionally, the following "features" have been implemented:
+Additionally, the following "features" have been implemented (not covered in the screencast):

 * Flicker-free screen
 * Creating a file if it doesn't exist (not just editing)